psaikido/hugle.uk/content/prose/thesium/020-conspiracy.md

 coming at us inside of a month or two and that's from five different hostile forces.
 A bullet or a nuclear bomb?
 I don't care anymore but what really matters is getting those embryos to viable environments, right?
 The whole shebang is falling apart but we're still good on security.
-The NASA guys are with us.
-Let's rock, I'll see you both in a week."
+The NASA guys are with us."

+Doug put his hand through his shock of hair and said "Do you really think we can pull this off then?
+I'm just so disorientated these days.
+Every news item there's another extinction event let alone the war.
+I mean Jesus, the armies are killing everything as fast as they can and.."
+He bit his lip and frowned, his brows twitching.

+The Colonel leant on the table and said "Look, I think most of us are having panic attacks these days aren't we?
+I know it's a preposterous idea but the plan is working so far right?
+The best AI, the best self-replication tech, the best people, you and Maya here, come on!
+As I said, NASA are with us, everyone who wants to survive, everyone who's looking for a way out of this unholy mess.
+We can make it!
+Let's rock & roll ok?
+We can look after each other can't we?
+Let's just try to keep calm and do our best, we can't just give in to all these fascists and cultists can we?
+We've all seen too much death and destruction but this is a real chance at something positive.
+Now then, I've got to dash, I'll see you both in a week."